OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 completely change the calculated gradient and prevent the optimizer from reaching a correct minimum value.

-The file-wrapping utilities in OpenMDAO use '%.16g'.
+The file-wrapping utilities in OpenMDAO use ``"%.16g"``.
 If you write your own custom input-file generator for a new component, you should use this format for the floating point variables.

-Precision is also important when parsing the output, although the file parsing utilities always grab the entire number.
-However, some codes limit the number of digits of precision in their output files for human-readability.
-In such a case, you should check the manual for your external application to see if there is a flag to tell the code to output the full precision.
+Precision is also important when parsing the output, although the file-parsing utilities always grab the entire number.
+However, some codes limit the number of digits of precision in their output files for human readability.
+In such a case, you should check your external application's manual to see if there is a flag for telling the code to output the full precision.

+.. index:: ExternalCode component

 .. _`Running-the-External-Code`:

 Running the External Code
 -------------------------

-The ExternalCode component takes care of the mundane tasks associated with the execution of the external application.
+The ExternalCode component takes care of the mundane tasks associated with executing the external application.
 These include:

 - Making the system call using the Subprocess module
-- Redirecting stdin, stdout, and stderr to the user's specification
+- Redirecting `stdin, stdout,` and `stderr` to the user's specification
 - Capturing error codes
 - Defining environment variables
 - Handling timeout and polling
 - Running the code on a remote server if required (forthcoming)

-So, we recommended that you always derive your file-wrapped component from the `ExternalCode` base class.
+So, we recommend that you always derive your file-wrapped component from the `ExternalCode` base class.
 The following example shows how you would do this for a simple component.